 The main difference between greasing these cars and Morgans from 2000-2002 is in the interval period between greasing.
 In this case the Morgan Manual recommends 5000 miles and here they are right.
 The Devol cars require less greasing than the bronze bushed cars.
 Being a concientous sort, I recommend intervals of 3000 miles.
 In any event, when the bushes require grease, they announce that to you with squealing noises and groans.
 When you hear that, you know you are not greasing enough or properly and the lack of grease is starting to harm your bushes.

 Greasing can be done with the car on the ground or on jack stands.
-A one- hand "pistol" greaser can be used.
+A one hand "pistol" greaser can be used.
 (When I am home, I use a powerful electric grease gun equipped with a flex hose.
 The device effectively creates an extra hand which makes the job easier.)
-The grease nipple angle can make it hard to properly center the grease gun but the angle of the grease nipple can be changed to suit can be changed. or alternatively buy an angled nose for your grease gun.
+The grease nipple angle can make it hard to properly center the grease gun but the angle of the grease nipple can be changed to suit you. or alternatively, buy an angled nose for your grease gun.
 A slight angle will do.